 Lake Success: The United Nations Scientific Conference on the Conservation and Utilization of Resources is held in Lake Success, New York.
 It is the first major UN meeting on natural resource problems

-Minimata: The first person dies because of mercury released into Minimata Bay, Japan; thousands are poisoned
+Minimata: The first person dies from mercury released into Minimata Bay, Japan; thousands are poisoned

 Law of the Sea: The First United Nations Conference on the Law of the Sea, Geneva, approves draft conventions on environmental protection.
 The UNCLOS meetings will continue for decades